ECG Boxes to Seconds Calculator

-PR interval is prolonged in the presence of the first degree block, a malfunction of the electrical conduction system, in which the electrical signal is conducted with a lower speed than usual.
-To diagnose the first degree block, the PR interval has to be over 200 ms.
+PR interval is prolonged in the presence of the first-degree block, a malfunction of the electrical conduction system in which the electrical signal is conducted at a lower speed than usual.
+To diagnose the first-degree block, the PR interval has to be over 200 ms.

-In the WPW syndrome, because of the additional way, omitting the AV node, in which the signal can be transmitted, the depolarization of ventricles may begin earlier.
-It may also have a different shape in ECG as a result of a different starting point and a direction of depolarization spreading across the cells of ventricles.
+In the WPW syndrome, the depolarization of ventricles may begin earlier because of the additional way (omitting the AV node) in which the signal can be transmitted.
+It may also have a different shape in ECG due to a different starting point and a direction of depolarization spreading across the cells of the ventricles.